The Ultimate Guide to Upgrade Any Cabinet with Soft Close Hinges

 Identify Kitchen Cabinet Frame

-Framed Cabinet(American Style): Much like the name, this cabinet style comes with a wooden frame around the outer edge and a little bit of the inner edge or the “face” of the cabinet.
-Frames serve the twin purposes of lending the cabinet durability and rigidity for functionality and adding detailing to enhance the style of the cabinet.
+Framed Cabinet (American Style): Much like the name, this cabinet style comes with a wooden frame around the outer edge and a little bit of the inner edge or the “face” of the cabinet.

 In this style of cabinet, the hinges attach to the frame.